poplus/home-poplus/about.md

 #### 2) Contributors
 Contributors are those who contribute to the Poplus Ecosystem — perhaps by creating a new Component, adding features to existing ones, or providing technical support.
-[Give examples of adding something to provides some new functionality for anything built on the Poplus standards (e.g. a new display for Popolo-format people data)]

 How do I become a contributor?